nicolaspearson/node.api.boilerplate/README.md

 # README

-This is a Node JS Boilerplate API, built using Koa, Typescript, and MySQL.
+This is a Node JS Boilerplate API, built using Koa, Typescript, MySQL, and Socket.IO.
+It comes with clustering support out of the box that works with Socket.IO connections.

 ### Running the project